vicb/flyXC/README.md

 - Visualize your flights,
 - Plan your flights,
-- Add your live trackers (inreach, spot, skylines, flyme, flymaster) to the map.
+- Add your live trackers (inreach, spot, skylines, flyme, flymaster, ogn) to the map.

 ## Contributors